palumbom/seti-fortuitous-obs/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8361381.svg)](https://doi.org/10.5281/zenodo.8361381)
 <a href="https://github.com/palumbom/seti-fortuitous-obs/blob/main/Fortuitous_Obs.pdf"><img src="https://img.shields.io/badge/article-pdf-blue.svg?style=flat" alt="Read the article"/></a>

-This repo contains the code used to produce the data table published in Palumbo et al. (2022), in addition to a [Jupyter notebook](https://github.com/palumbom/seti-fortuitous-obs/blob/main/parse_observations.ipynb) containing example code for reading the table and some supplemental figures.
-The python script used to generate the data is [process_archive.py](https://github.com/palumbom/seti-fortuitous-obs/blob/main/process_archive.py).
+This repo contains the code used to produce the data table published in [Palumbo et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023RNAAS...7..209P/abstract), in addition to a [Jupyter notebook](https://github.com/palumbom/seti-fortuitous-obs/blob/main/parse_observations.ipynb) containing example code for reading the table and some supplemental figures.
+The Python script used to generate the data is [process_archive.py](https://github.com/palumbom/seti-fortuitous-obs/blob/main/process_archive.py).
 Note that a CSV dump of the Breakthrough Listen SQL database is used as input for this script.

 ![](https://github.com/palumbom/seti-fortuitous-obs/blob/main/plots/drift_dist.png)